ia-klescosia/Facial-Authentication-API/source/submitid.rst

 This section discusses the Submit ID API where a user uploads their Government-issued ID and then the API returns the details as well as the image present in the ID.

-As of this writing, the support Philippine IDs are:
+As of this writing, the supported Philippine IDs are:

 * Philippine Passport (New - Issued 2018) [#f1]_
 * Driver's License